delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Delaware, DUI offenses stay on the offender’s record for five (5) to ten (10) years.
 Interested parties may petition the court to expunge or seal eligible records after this time.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Such platforms operate independently of any state government entity.
+In addition, search engines on such sites may also help when starting a search for a specific or multiple records.
+To search for record on a third-party or government website, interested parties may need to provide all or some of the following:

 • The name of the person involved in the record, unless said person is a juvenile